SeleniumHQ/selenium-ide/docs/api/plugins/system.md

 sidebar_label: System
 ---

-The System API is the most basic API Selenium IDE provides.
+The System API is the most basic API which Selenium IDE provides.
 It is not prefixed and can be called with `/`.

 ### `GET /health`